elephantscale/es-training-new/elastic/slides/Relevancy.md

   - For a term with higher document frequency
     - Its weight decreases
 * Example
-  - The term “the” has a document frequency of 3 because
+  - The term "the" has a document frequency of 3 because
   - It occurs in all 3 documents